Portobello pizza is so tasty. It is the perfect healthy, low carb and keto substitute for real pizza.

 - 2 large portobello mushroom, wiped clean, stems removed

-- Preheat broiler, setting temperature to high.
-Set oven rack in the middle of the oven.
-Line a large baking sheet with foil for easy cleanup.
+Preheat your broiler on high.
+Set an oven rack in the middle of the oven.
+Line a baking sheet with foil for easy cleanup.

-- Spray the mushroom caps with olive oil spray on both sides.
-Broil 5 minutes on each side, or until just tender.
+Spray the mushroom caps with olive oil spray on both sides, and sprinkle with kosher salt, black pepper and garlic powder.
+Broil until just tender, 4-5 minutes on each side.

-- Remove the mushrooms from the oven, keeping the broiler on.
-If the mushrooms have released some of their water content, drain them briefly on paper towels and wipe the baking sheet dry, then return the mushrooms, gill side up, to the baking sheet.
+Remove the mushrooms from the oven, keeping the broiler on.
+Drain them, gill side down, on paper towels.
+Wipe the baking sheet dry, then return the mushrooms, gill side up, to the baking sheet.

-- Fill each mushroom cap with half of the marinara sauce, mozzarella and Parmesan.
-Scatter a few torn basil leaves, or a few oregano leaves, on top.
-Place back under the broiler until cheese is browned, 2-3 minutes.
+Fill each mushroom cap with half of the marinara sauce.
+Top with cheese and pepperoni (or your favorite toppings).
+Place back under the broiler, in the middle of the oven, just until cheese is melted, 2-3 minutes.
 Serve immediately.